TonyM1958/FoxESS-Cloud/README.md

 result=f.get_report('month', d=d)
 ```

+# Built-in Utilities and Operations

+The previous section provides functions that can be used to access and control your inverter.
+This section covers utilities and operations that build upon these functions.

 ## Charge Needed

 Uses forecast PV yield for tomorrow to work out if charging from grid is needed tonight to deliver the expected consumption for tomorrow.
 If charging is needed, the charge times are configured.
 If charging is not needed, the charge times are cleared.
 The results are sent to the inverter.